vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/011/01_yajasva_hotariShito.md

 title = "01"

 +++
 Although the vs. seems superficially straightforward, it presents a number of small difficulties.
 We might start with the meter of pāda c: in order to reach 11 syllables, something has to be distracted.
-HvN suggest nā́satiyā, but this produces a bad cadence: - ⏑ ⏑ ×.
+Holland & van Nooten Rig Veda edition suggest nā́satiyā, but this produces a bad cadence: - ⏑ ⏑ ×.
 Oldenberg (ZDMG 55.300 and Noten) instead suggests distracting the initial preverb ā́, which produces an even worse cadence (-ṇā nā́satyā

 - - - ×).
 And the third possibility, náasatyā, produces a third type of bad cadence (⏑⏑ - ×).
 Only if we could read the first vowel of nā́satyā as distracted - ⏑ can we fix the cadence, but there is no real license for this.